 - Hardcopy delivered by mail or by a Courier

 - Court.fm access can be provided so you can securely stream court recorded audio *

 - A CD of the recordings can be delivered by mail or Courier.*

 *Access to court audio (through Court.fm or CD) must be granted by the court registry, and will only be available on site at the registry.

 Transcript costs can vary greatly depending on how many words are spoken in each matter.
 The average hearing results in approximately 140 words being spoken per minute.
-Click on Quick Calculator for an estimate of costs or contact our Client Services Team.
+Click on Quick Calculator for an estimate of costs.

 You can choose the exact period of proceedings you require so you only pay for what you need.